-You're invited to visit MyHistoricLA.org an exciting new addition to SurveyLA, which is creating an online conversation to identify hidden gems of Los Angeles' history and architecture.
-The new website is an online forum, or virtual town hall, to identify significant historic resources in Los Angeles.
+You're invited to visit MyHistoricLA.org an exciting addition to SurveyLA, which is creating an online conversation to identify hidden gems of Los Angeles' history and architecture.
+The website is an online forum, or virtual town hall, to identify significant historic resources in Los Angeles.
 To join the conversation, please register today at MyHistoricLA.org.

 MyHistoricLA.org allows community members to share ideas collaboratively, from the privacy of home, school or workplace.
 It gives participants the opportunity to compete for points that may be converted into prizes, and to create new relationships and communities online.

 Another way to provide information about important historic resources in your neighborhood is by using the MyHistoricLA online historic resource identification form.
 Think broadly about the history of your community and tell us more about it through MyHistoricLA.
 While professional historic preservation consultants will be likely to identify buildings and areas with visible architectural significance, they are less likely to identify the more modest buildings or lesser-known places that might have shaped your community.
 Focus on resources that are not already designated and make sure they are within the limits of the city of Los Angeles.
 You may download a printable form in PDF format in English [544.08 KB] and in Spanish [560.03 KB].
 If you are interested in heading up a broad-based community effort to provide information for SurveyLA see MyHistoricLA: Guide to Public Participation in SurveyLA.